MDE1278 - Prehistoric double stone row or stone setting at Winnaway (Monument)

 - <3> SMO7316 Unpublished document: PALMER, JP.
 Mid 1960s.
 Field Investigators Comments.
 Ordnance Survey visit, F1, 7 July 1965.

 - <4> SMO4578 Monograph: Grinsell, L.V..
 1970.
 The Archaeology of Exmoor: Bideford Bay to Bridgewater.
 David and Charles Limited.
 P. 189.

-- <10> SMO5658 Monograph: Quinnell, N.V. + Dunn, C.J..
+- <10> SMO5658 Report: Quinnell, N.V. and Dunn, C.J..
 1992.
-Lithic Monuments within the Exmoor National Park: A New Survey for Management Purposes by the Royal Commission on the Historical Monuments of England..
+Lithic monuments within the Exmoor National Park: A new survey for management purposes by the Royal Commission on the Historical Monuments of England..
 Royal Commission on the Historical Monuments of England.

 - <11> SEM6936 Report: Dray, K..
 2003.
 A Condition Survey of Standing Stones on Badgworthy Land Company Owned Land, Exmoor.
 P. 29.

 - <12> SEM7915 Report: Slater, E..
 2012.
 A condition survey of standing stones on Badgworthy Land Company owned land, Exmoor National Park. p29-30.

 - <13>XY SEM8523 Report: Fuller, J..
 2018.
 Exmoor Prehistoric Standing Stone Condition Survey: 2017-2018.
 MDE1278.
 [Mapped features: #45322 Stone A., MDE1278; #45323 Stone B., MDE1278; #45324 Stone C., MDE1278; #45325 Stone D., MDE1278; #45326 Stone E., SEM1278]